ctgjdw/observability-platform/README.md

 -   `node-exporter` - exposes node metrics for prom to scrape
 -   `cadvisor` - exposes container metrics for prom to scrape

-> Some components of this stack may not work on Docker Desktop - Mac (Vector/cadvisor)
+> Some components of this stack may not work on Docker Desktop - Mac (cadvisor)

 ![Observability Platform](doc/architecture.drawio.png)